-- ensure their child understands the Code, is competent to independently travel on the school bus network, can cross the road safely and can identify their own bus stop or drop off location; - understand the school bus network is complex and may not be able to meet all transportation requests; - be aware that school bus transport is primarily provided to the nearest appropriate Government schools, and school bus network morning services only drop off at schools and no other location on the route of travel; - if requested, attend a meeting with the bus operator and school principal to discuss their child's inappropriate behaviour and the consequences if the child's behaviour has breached the Code; - contact the bus operator to discuss matters regarding their child's school bus travel (it is not appropriate for parents/carers to discuss these matters with bus drivers); - contact the school in the event that their child reports an incident of another students' inappropriate behaviour; - recognise that if their child is refused travel, they will need to make alternative travel arrangements and meet any costs for such transport; understand they may be required to afford restitution in cash to cover costs incurred by damage to bus property, equipment, shelters and signs; - understand that parents/carers are not permitted to travel on school buses; - understand that bus drivers and buses may change school routes due to operational requirements;
+- ensure their child understands the Code, is competent to independently travel on the school bus network, can cross the road safely and can identify their own bus stop or drop off location; - understand the school bus network is complex and may not be able to meet all transportation requests; - be aware that school bus transport is primarily provided to the nearest appropriate Government schools, and school bus network morning services only drop off at schools and no other location on the route of travel; - if requested, attend a meeting with the bus operator and school principal to discuss their child's inappropriate behaviour and the consequences if the child's behaviour has breached the Code; - contact the bus operator to discuss matters regarding their child's school bus travel (it is not appropriate for parents/carers to discuss these matters with bus drivers); - contact the school in the event that their child reports an incident of another students' inappropriate behaviour;

-- understand that bus drivers cannot be expected to know each child's origin and destination (e.g. which stop they need to get off at); - ensure that a backup wet season travel plan is in place so that children have alternative arrangements available if flooding restricts the operation of normal school bus services; - understand that bus operators may review images captured on security systems such as Closed Circuit Television (CCTV), to substantiate claims of breaches of the Code; - understand that a request to view CCTV must be submitted through the school or Police in the first instance and not directly from the bus operator; - supply a mask for their child during a mandatory mask mandate and follow directions outlined by the NT CHO through the Coronavirus (COVID-19) website; and - realise that a record of a student's inappropriate behaviour will be kept on file.
+- recognise that if their child is refused travel, they will need to make alternative travel arrangements and meet any costs for such transport; understand they may be required to afford restitution in cash to cover costs incurred by damage to bus property, equipment, shelters and signs; - understand that parents/carers are not permitted to travel on school buses; - understand that bus drivers and buses may change school routes due to operational requirements; - understand that bus drivers cannot be expected to know each child's origin and destination (e.g. which stop they need to get off at); - ensure that a backup wet season travel plan is in place so that children have alternative arrangements available if flooding restricts the operation of normal school bus services; - understand that bus operators may review images captured on security systems such as CCTV) to substantiate claims of breaches of the Code; - understand that a request to view CCTV must be submitted through the school or Police in the first instance and not directly from the bus operator; - follow directions outlined by the NT CHO as required; and - realise that a record of a student's inappropriate behaviour will be kept on file.